awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-getting-started-create.md

    ```
    aws cloudformation list-stack-sets
    ```
+   + If you set the `--call-as` parameter to `DELEGATED_ADMIN` while signed in to your member account, `list-stack-sets` returns all stack sets with service\-managed permissions in the organization's management account\.
+   + If you set the `--call-as` parameter to `SELF` while signed in to your AWS account, `list-stack-sets` returns all self\-managed stack sets in your AWS account\.
+   + If you set the `--call-as` parameter to `SELF` while signed in to the organization's management account, `list-stack-sets` returns all stack sets in the organization's management account\.

 1. Run the `create-stack-instances` command to add stack instances to your stack set\.
 For the `--deployment-targets` parameter, specify the organization root ID to deploy to all accounts in your organization, or specify OU IDs to deploy to all accounts in those OUs\.
 In this example, we specify OUs with `ou-rcuk-1x5j1lwo` and `ou-rcuk-slr5lh0a` IDs\.